SNAP-4 Service Release Notes

 -

-Description: The container image may becomes corrupted, resulting in the container status showing as
+Description: Container images may become corrupted, resulting in a container status of

 Workaround: